My Prison Without Bars

-My Prison Without Bars is Pete Rose's autobiography, published by Rodale Press in Emmaus, Pennsylvania on January 8, 2004.
+My Prison Without Bars is an autobiography by baseball player Pete Rose which was co-written with author Richard Hill.
+It was published by Rodale Press in Emmaus, Pennsylvania on January 8, 2004.

 In the book, Rose finally admitted publicly to betting on baseball games and other sports while playing for and managing the Cincinnati Reds.
 He also admitted to betting on Reds games, but said that he never bet against the Reds.

-At the time of its release, excerpts from the book were printed in Sports Illustrated.